 One of the most fun features you can have on your device.
 Apple is introducing the all-new Animoji feature in iOS 11, which are animated versions of the popular emoji found on the iPhone.
 Animoji will use the Face ID hardware face-scanning features of the iPhone X to create custom 3D versions based on your own facial expressions. iPhone 8 and 8 Plus lack this full of fun feature.

 iPhone 8 vs iPhone X – Display Differences

 The first comparison between iPhone 8 and iPhone X, we will talk about, is their displays:

-Both iPhone 8 and iPhone X come back to glass formulation.
+Both iPhone 8 and iPhone X come back to the glass design.
 The most durable glass outfit enables you to easily clean out the smudges and fingerprints.
 They are both resistance from water, splashes, and dust, equipped with True Tone display, 3D Touch, etc.

 The other one is the iPhone X OLED brings much greater contrast ratio than iPhone 8: 1,000,000:1 vs 1,400:1.
-So base on these stats above, iPhone X provides you with better visual enjoyment.
+So based on these stats above, iPhone X provides you with better visual enjoyment.

 iPhone 8 vs iPhone X – Size and Weight Differences